 Are you into project management in Jira?
-Both BigPicture and Jira Portfolio are capable of delivering a panorama, or big picture, of your organization.
+Both BigPicture and Portfolio for Jira are capable of delivering a panorama, or big picture, of your organization.
 They are both powerful, agile and suitable for organizations of various sizes.
-There are, however, notable differences and many businesses find one of the apps more useful than the other.
-So let’s compare Jira Portfolio with Big Picture.
+They are, however, noticeably different and many businesses find one of the apps more useful than the other.
+So let’s compare Portfolio for Jira with Big Picture.

-Since the apps have different logics, please treat this comparison as a draft and a starting point for your own tests.
+Since the apps have different logic, please treat this comparison as a draft and a starting point for your own tests.

 |In a nutshell||Versatile Project Portfolio Management app for short- and long-term planning.
 Serves both agile and waterfall projects.
 Has both proven and modern PM modules.||Portfolio for Jira provides a centralized interface for managing cross-team requirements, resources, and schedules with a customizable hierarchy1.|

 |Gantt chart||Timeline view has basic functionalities of Gantt chart, especially with ‘Kanban’ selected in ‘Team scheduling methodology’ combo box.
 Alternatively, you could integrate Portfolio with Gantt module of BigGantt/BigPicture.
 How?|

 Up to BigPicture 6 WBS is present within Gantt chart module; in BigPicture 7 WBS is a standalone module.

 |Themes (high level strategic focus areas to show teams where they should devote their time)|

 |Are portfolio-, program- and project-level plans (roadmaps) linked together?|